folkertdev/reversible-debugger/bachelor-thesis/thesis.md

 \appendix

-Notes on Haskell notation and syntax
+Background information on Haskell syntax and concepts used in the thesis.

 # Performing IO in Haskell {#performing-io}